FLU VACCINE INFORMATION 2022

 - Over 65s receive a different formulation, to promote a stronger immune response in the body.
 All vaccines, including the over-65 version, are quadrivalent (four strains included).

 - Young children should be vaccinated.
-There is a strong push to ensure as many children as possible receive their vaccine, and the Victorian government funds vaccines for those aged 6 months to 5 years.
+There is a strong push to ensure as many children as possible receive their vaccine, and the government funds vaccines for those aged 6 months to 5 years.

 - Pregnant women, Aboriginal and Torres Strait Islander people, and those with chronic conditions remain a high priority for vaccination.
 Vaccinating yourself during pregnancy also protects your baby when it is born.